ASchmidtRL/npmrc-registry-login-action/README.md

 # .npmrc Registry Login Action

-This action logs into NPM registries by managing a .npmrc file.
+This action logs into npm registries by managing a .npmrc file.

 It will create one if it doesn't exist or append to an existing one.

 You have the ability to login to multiple registries by using this action multiple times.

 ## Inputs